 - History of diabetes and hypercholesterolemia

-- Intake of fruits and vegetables, whole grain and dairy products.
+- Intake of fruits and vegetables, whole grains and dairy products.

 - Initial N: 39,310 (completed a FFQ)